 Communion and Baptism

 We celebrate the Sacrament of Holy Communion at the 8:00 a.m. service each week.
 On the first Sunday of the month, we celebrate this Sacrament at 9:30 am in the Sanctuary.
 For communion, folks come forward as the ushers direct them, take a wafer or piece of bread (gluten-free wafers are available in the small cups on the trays held by the servers), and a cup of juice, then take the elements back to their seats.
-For the first Sunday of the month, at all services, people bring non-perishable food items to bring forward during the last hymn.
+For the first Sunday of the month, at the 9:30 service, people bring non-perishable food items forward during the last hymn.
 As we are fed at the Lord's Table, we invite you to share from your gifts as we help feed the hungry.

 The Sacrament of Baptism is offered to people of all ages who request it and take a baptism preparation class.
 For infant baptism, one of the parents must be a member of the church, in good standing.
 To inquire about joining, or about scheduling a baptism, contact the Church Office.